- Our Editor's choice for best NJ sportsbooks

 However, there are a variety of ways gamblers can bet on the games.

-The money line is basically a representation of the odds on a particular team to win.
+The moneyline is a representation of the odds on a particular team to win.
 The money line shows you how much you need to bet to win $100 on the favorite and how much you can win betting $100 on the underdog.

 Point spread bets

-Point spreads are set by sportsbooks and reflect how many points a favorite in any particular game is expected to win by.
-Point spread bets are simply wagers on the favorite to win by that set amount of points or not.
+Sportsbooks set point spreads and reflect how many points a favorite in any particular game is expected to win by.
+Point spread bets are simply wagered on the favorite to win by that set amount of points or not.